odea-project/qAlgorithms/docs/description_qpeaks.md

 * The height is significant
 * The total area, including outside of regression bounds, is significant
 * The entire regression fulfills minimal goodness-of-fit criteria via the chi-squared test

+#### Test for significance of the height

+A regression can only describe a valid peak if the height is significantly different from the baseline.
+Further, the outermost two points of a correctly described peak should be at (or very close to) the baseline.
+As such, we can presume that a regression is only valid if the maximum peak height is significantly different from the maximum height at the limits of the peak window.
+Assuming that the regression is fit over just one "true" signal, the two values depend on each other and we have to use a paired t-test instead of a basic one.

+Inversely, the maximum value of the regression should not be significantly different from the measured maximum value.

 ### Stage 4: Optimal Regression Selection
 Since for a well-described peak, multiple regressions will be defined, the optimal description of a